Squashbit/Tether/README.md

-# Link
+# Tether
-An app creation/GUI library in C++.
+Tether is a app creation/GUI library created in C++.
+It is made with a Graphics API instead of native window controls to allow for more complex rendering and customization.

-Currently, Link only works for Linux.
+Currently, Tether only works for Linux but a Windows version will be available eventually.

 # Goals
 * Have all basic controls (Panel, Button, Label, Progressbar, etc..)
+* Use no external window management libraries (like glfw)
-* Rendered using OpenGL
+* Rendered using Vulkan
 * Linux and Windows versions

+# How to contribute
+Message SawtoothGabe#6139 on discord that you would like to work on Tether (and some prior experience in C++ and Xlib would help too).

+*Include order*

+* Project includes (Tether/ includes)
+* Standard library includes
+* X11
+* Vulkan
+* Misc

+Includes should also be sorted by name.

+*Naming conventions*

+**Class/Enums: CamelCase**
+**Variable: lowerCamelCase**
+**Function: CamelCase**
+**Enum value: SNAKE_CASE**

 # Linux build instructions
 *Script instructions:*